FooBartn/Ucs-Puptr/README.md

 # Installation

-Because this repository is simply a collection of Pester tests, there is no installation.
-Download the files contained within this project anywhere you want.
+Install-Module Ucs-Puptr

 # Basic Usage Instructions

-1. Edit configuration file.
-(Default: `Ucs-Puptr\Configs\Config.ps1`)
-2. Run: ./Invoke-UcsPuptr.ps1 -Initialize
-3. If all initalization tests pass run:
-4. ./Invoke-UcsPuptr.ps1
+1. New-PuptrConfig -Name Test
+2. Edit the file that comes up to match your environment
+3. Invoke-PuptrTest -ConfigName Test

-To include remediation run: ./Invoke-UcsPuptr.ps1 -Remediate
+To include remediation run: Invoke-PuptrTest -ConfigName Test -Remediate

-> The end-state configuration for each Cisco UCS component is stored inside of the `Config.ps1` file.
-Make sure to read through
+> The end-state configuration for each Cisco UCS component is stored inside of the configuration file.
-> the configuration items and set them with your specific environmental variables
+>Make sure to read through the configuration items and set them with your specific environmental variables

-See the [wiki](https://github.com/FooBartn/Ucs-Puptr/wiki) for further examples.

 # Future